LeaVerou/lea.verou.me/2024/css-conditionals-now/index.md

 The corollary is that if hacks allow you to expose a nicer API to component users, it may be worth the increase in internal complexity (to a degree).
 Just make sure that part of the code is well commented, and keep track of it so you can return to it once the platform has evolved to not require a hack anymore.

+As to whether custom properties are a better option to control styling than e.g. attributes, I listed several arguments for that in my [previous article](../css-conditionals/#why).

 ## The current state of the art

 There is a host of hacks and workarounds that people have come up with to make up for the lack of inline conditionals in CSS, with the first one dating back to 2016.